 English is the first language: it may seem like an unimportant detail, but the Republic of Ireland is the only country in the Eurozone that uses English as the first language for business.
 The advantage of using Ireland's resources of young, well-educated, English-speaking workers cannot be underestimated.

-While the process of private companies registration in Republic of Ireland, is designed to encourage business; that does not imply an informal or lax approach to procedures.
+While the process of private companies formation in Republic of Ireland, is designed to encourage business; that does not imply an informal or lax approach to procedures.
 There are practical issues to consider that could otherwise slow down the application and your freedom to trade under the protection of limited liability and lower corporate tax rates.
-Thinking of starting a limited company in Republic of Ireland?
+Thinking of forming a limited company in Republic of Ireland?
 All about forming limited companies in Ireland is here; we can help you to choose the best legal structure for starting a new business in the Republic.

 Coddan CPM - let us do what we are good at so that you can do what you are good at.
 You do the business we will do the paperwork to help you to form an Irish private company.
-Too many business start-ups have their energy sapped trying to find their way around the many regulations and procedures necessary to setting up a limited company in Ireland and start-off on the right foot with the tax people.
+Too many business formation have their energy sapped trying to find their way around the many regulations and procedures necessary to setting up a limited company in Ireland and start-off on the right foot with the tax people.

 The Republic of Ireland has received quite a bit of media publicity recently about the level of corporation tax it expects companies to pay.
 Although it has not been viewed in a particularly positive light by the media, there are obvious advantages to the tax arrangements within the country, particularly if you are a business owner.